 Independent assessments are also available to our Selection and Character Committee before it makes recommendations for appointment.

 You need to give details of two assessors on your application form.
-It is your responsibility to nominate assessors who know you well, or for judicial roles know your work well, and can give a first-hand account of your abilities.
-Remember it is not about who you know – it is about the quality of the assessment.
+It is your responsibility to nominate assessors who know you and your work well and can give a first-hand account of your abilities.

 Who to choose